 Sometimes, a bacterial infection will follow a cold virus.
 Signs that you may have a bacterial infection after a cold are pain around the face and eyes that may worsen when bending over and coughing up thick yellow or green mucus.
 These symptoms may also occur with a cold.
 But if they last for more than a week or are severe, you may have a bacterial infection and need antibiotics.

 Only your health care provider can prescribe antibiotics.
 So talk to your health care provider if you think you might need them.

 According to the CDC, antibiotic resistance is one of the world's most pressing public health problems.
-When bacteria are repeatedly exposed to antibiotics, for example when you take an antibiotic for common colds or take them too frequently, the germs in your body change.
-This may allow them to completely repel the antibiotic.
+When bacteria are repeatedly exposed to antibiotics - such as when antibiotics are used for the common cold or otherwise are taken too frequently - they may change in order to survive or become much more resistant to the drug, allowing them to completely repel the antibiotic.
 When that happens, your illness will linger with no signs of getting better.
 Or your illness could suddenly take a turn for the worse.
 You may have to seek emergency medical care and even be admitted to the hospital and have several different antibiotics administered through an IV.
 Those around you may also get the resistant bacteria and come down with a similar illness that is difficult to treat.

 Taking Antibiotics Responsibly